WhitehawkVentures/techladder/eng.md

 ### Culture and Leadership

-Helps to continuously maintain and improve quality across the stack; performs regular interviews for positions on the same team, providing detailed and useful feedback; takes on significant share of oncall duties, 5Y review, and other "housekeeping" tasks
+Helps to continuously maintain and improve quality across the stack; performs regular interviews for positions on the same team, providing detailed and useful feedback; takes on significant share of oncall duties, incident review, and other "housekeeping" tasks

 ### Customer Success